Skip to main content

 Frequently Asked Questions

-How much does a Namibia Visit/Tourist Visa cost in 2026?
+How long does it take to get a Namibia Visit/Tourist Visa in 2026?

 The government application fee for a Namibia Visit/Tourist Visa is NAD 0.
-Including biometric enrollment (NAD 0), medical examination (NAD 0), document translation, courier fees, and visa facilitation service, the total estimated cost is NAD 0 - 0.
-Immigration consultant fees (optional) can add NAD 0 - 0 more.
-All government fees are non-refundable.
+Including biometric enrollment (NAD 0), medical examination (NAD 0), document translation, courier fees, and visa facilitation service charges, the total estimated cost is NAD 0 - NAD 0.
+Immigration consultant fees (optional) can add NAD 0 - NAD 0 more.
+All government fees are non-refundable, even if your application is refused.

 Can I work while on a Namibia Visit/Tourist Visa visa?